bradbrown-llc/OrbetV2/README.md

 ## Prediction

-Predictions consist of a bytes object that follows a specific format describing the Prediction.
+A Prediction consists of a bytes object that follows a specific format describing the Prediction.

 FORMAT YET TO BE DETERMINED

 ## Criteria

-Each Criteria within a Prediction consists of a bytes object that follows a specific format describing the Criteria.
+A Criteria consists of a bytes object that follows a specific format describing the Criteria.
 Criteria return either true or false.

 Format: